Quality Management SystemsFood Safety & Quality Management Systems

 - Writing quality manual, policies, procedures, operating instructions and training staff.

-BRC Global Standard for Food Safety
+BRCGS Global Standard for Food Safety

-- The BRC Global Food Standard was developed to specify the safety, quality and operational criteria required within a food manufacturing organisation to fulfil its obligations with regard to legal compliance and consumer protection.
+- The BRCGS Global Food Standard was developed to specify the safety, quality and operational criteria required within a food manufacturing organisation to fulfil its obligations with regard to legal compliance and consumer protection.

-- Issue 8 of the standard builds on the requirements of the previous issues, with the continued emphasis on HACCP, a documented quality system, GMP and internal audits.
+- Issue 8 of the BRCGS standard builds on the requirements of the previous issues, with the continued emphasis on HACCP, a documented quality system, GMP and internal audits.